ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ### Template custom properties

-You can use the [template editor](index.html#template-editor) or edit them using your Microsoft Word document editor (see [this page](https://support.office.com/en-us/article/View-or-change-the-properties-for-an-Office-file-21d604c2-481e-4379-8e54-1dd4622c6b75?CorrelationId=866914c3-b0b5-42e8-aeb2-e9f7bcc216e2&ui=en-US&rs=en-US&ad=US&ocmsassetID=HA010047524)).
+You can use the [Template properties wizard](index.html#template-properties-wizard) or the [template editor](index.html#template-editor).
+But you can also edit them using your Microsoft Word document editor (see [this page](https://support.office.com/en-us/article/View-or-change-the-properties-for-an-Office-file-21d604c2-481e-4379-8e54-1dd4622c6b75?CorrelationId=866914c3-b0b5-42e8-aeb2-e9f7bcc216e2&ui=en-US&rs=en-US&ad=US&ocmsassetID=HA010047524)).
 This section will describe possible properties name and value used by M2Doc.

+#### M2Doc version custom properties

+To define the version of M2Doc to use with this template you can set a custom property as follow

+* Name: `m:M2DocVersion`
+* Value: **M2Doc version**

+For example:

+* Name: `m:M2DocVersion`
+* Value: `2.0.0`

+Not having this property set will trigger a warning while [validating](index.html#validating-a-generation-setup) with M2Doc 2.0.0 or above.

 #### Variable custom properties